practicalparticipation/standard/standard/docs/en/02_key_concepts/04_releases_and_records.md

 Users want to be able to know when notices were published, where they were published, and what they contained.

-A notice can be attached to a tender, award or contract within OCDS using the **documents** property, and a **documentType** value of ‘notice’.
+A notice can be attached to a tender, award or contract within OCDS using the ```documents``` property, and a ```documentType``` value of ‘notice’.
 If the notice is accessible online, then the URL to the notice can be given.
-If the notice was published in a printed publication, or posted in some other public venue, the document **description** field can be used to explain this, and the **format** can be set to ‘offline/print’.
-The **publicationDate** of the document should be the date the notice was made available.
+If the notice was published in a printed publication, or posted in some other public venue, the document ```description``` field can be used to explain this, and the ```format``` can be set to ‘offline/print’.
+The ```publicationDate``` of the document should be the date the notice was made available.

+## Packages

+<span class="lead">For the convenience of users, a collection of releases, or a collection of records, can be combined together in a release or record package.</span>

+View the [schema reference](../../schema) for more details.